medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 The [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition/medcom-homecareobservation-MessageHeader) constrains the [MedComMessagingMessageHeader](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-messageHeader.html) further to specify the fixed coding for this message and constrains the use of carbon-copy destination.

 #### MedComMessagingProvenance
+The [MedComMessaging](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html) profile is used to track information about the activity of the HomeCareObservation message, e.g 'modified-essage' or 'retract-message'.

 #### MedComHomeCareRepport